TNO/knowledge-mapper/README.md

 When there is an incoming request from the knowledge network (through the REST API), the mapper uses the configuration to retrieve the knowledge from the knowledge base.

+The following diagram shows where the Knowledge Mapper operates within the Knowledge Engine ecosystem.
+As an example, it shows how a SPARQL data source can be connected with a simple configuration file and a single command:

 ![architecture diagram](./docs/img/architecture.png)

 ## How do I use it?